Generic Name: paliperidone (PAL-ee-PER-i-done)

 If OVERDOSE is suspected:

-Invega Sustenna is usually handled and stored by a health care provider.
-If you are using Invega Sustenna at home, store Invega Sustenna as directed by your pharmacist or health care provider.
-Keep Invega Sustenna out of the reach of children and away from pets.
+Invega Sustenna is handled and stored by a health care provider.
+You will not store it at home.
+Keep all medicines out of the reach of children and away from pets.

 - If you have any questions about Invega Sustenna, please talk with your doctor, pharmacist, or other health care provider.